psmyles/ink-frame-lab/README.md

 # Ink Frame Lab

 A browser-based tool for preparing images for e-ink picture frames.
+Start by importing images, and cropping them to the aspect ratio and resolution of your e-ink panel.
+Then preview the results in a 3D view in different lighting conditions at different angles.
 It dithers photos down to the limited colour palettes used by e-paper displays and exports ready-to-use PNG files for uploading.
-A 3D viewer is included to visualize the result in different lighting conditions at different angles.

 A web version can be accessed [here](https://psmyles.github.io/ink-frame-lab/).

-## Features
+## Workflow

-- Import one or more images via drag-and-drop or file picker
+* Import one or more images via drag-and-drop or file picker
-- Crop and fit each image to the target display resolution
+* Crop and fit each image to the target display resolution
-- Dither using error diffusion (Floyd-Steinberg, Atkinson, Jarvis, and more), ordered (Bayer), random noise, or plain quantization
+* Dither using error diffusion (Floyd-Steinberg, Atkinson, Jarvis, and more), ordered (Bayer), random noise, or plain quantization
-- Choose from built-in palettes (Default B&W, Waveshare Spectra 6, Gallery AcEP 7c) or enter custom hex colours
+* Choose from built-in palettes (Default B\&W, Waveshare Spectra 6, Gallery AcEP 7c) or enter custom hex colours
-- Preview the result in a 3D frame mockup with configurable image based lighting presets
+* Preview the result in a 3D frame mockup with configurable image based lighting presets
-- Export as individual PNG files or a ZIP archive, numbered for direct firmware upload
+* Export as individual PNG files or a ZIP archive, numbered for direct firmware upload

 ## Supported displays

-Resolution presets are included for common Waveshare displays.
-Any custom resolution can be entered manually.
+Resolution presets are included for common e-ink displays.
+Any custom resolution and related color palette values can be entered manually.

 ## Running